Paparazzi Accessories is a popular network marketing company that sells cheap, trendy jewelry via the direct sales model.

 This is just your 45% commission on personal sales, but through a personal website you’re given by the company when you become a consultant.
 In other words, it’s your profit off online sales on your own website.
 It’s the same thing as the first one, except you’re selling online instead of at cheesy in-home parties.

-It’s not a scam, but it is just typical mediocre costume jewelry like you’d find at Origami Owl or Sabika, and we’ve seen how they’re doing.
+Paparazzi isn’t a scam, but it is just typical mediocre costume jewelry like you’d find at Origami Owl, and we’ve seen how they’re doing.

 However, they might be onto something with this “$5 for everything” idea.
 In an industry where products are almost always overpriced, they offer some of the cheapest goods on the market.
 Everyone can afford a $5 necklace.
 And the stuff is trendy, too.